-We love drones of all shapes and sizes, and price points… After exploring some of the least expensive drones on the market, and bumping things up to the $500 range, it’s now time to get serious about quadcopter shopping.
+We have a theory about the current state of the drone market, there are some great machines at lower prices, but you really start to get into the best of the bunch when you visit a list like this one here today.
+After exploring some of the least expensive drones on the market, and bumping things up to the $500 range, it’s now time to get serious about quadcopter shopping.
 Join us for our list of the best drones under $1000.

 At this price point, we’ve moved beyond toy class drones and the majority of FPV racers, we’re now looking at the lower-end of the camera drones.
 These are the entry level drones for those looking to capture those epic aerial photos and video.
 Let’s dive in.

 The DJI Mavic Air is the sort of drone most of us have been looking for.
 As compact as can be for travel, and large enough in the air to withstand some wind, this is a fast and reliable folding quadcopter.
 It offers up the best features from the DJI Spark and most of the best features from the Mavic Pro, then it adds some new tools and takes to the sky.
 The cherry on top is the 100 Mbps data rate for video recording – this makes for the best image quality we’ve seen yet out of a 1/2.3-inch sensor.

 Update: The newer DJI Mavic Pro Platinum is a slight upgrade from the original Pro, check it out and definitely buy it instead if the price is only a little more.

 Are you getting tired of hearing about this drone yet?
 I hope not, we’re as stoked about it as ever.
 DJI has packed an amazing set of features into an extremely compact and portable flyer, the Mavic Pro really is about as good as it gets in this price bracket.